-The final environmental impact statement (FEIS) for the Resolution Copper Project and Land Exchange analyzes the potential environmental effects from the disposition of National Forest System (NFS) land and development of the proposed Resolution Copper Mine near Superior, Arizona.
+The final environmental impact statement (FEIS) for the Resolution Copper and Land Exchange Project analyzes the potential environmental effects from the disposition of National Forest System (NFS) land and development of the proposed Resolution Copper Mine near Superior, Arizona.
 Under the Southeast Arizona Land Exchange and Conservation Act (16 U.S.C. § 539p) Congress mandated that the U.S. Forest Service dispose of certain NFS land by exchange.
 Congress further specifies that proposed mining operations on land to be conveyed in the exchange are not to be regulated by the Forest Service.

 The Forest Service does regulate uses of NFS land outside of the exchange area that will be required to conduct mining operations.
-This draft record of decision (ROD) documents the Forest Service decision to authorize uses of NFS land by issuing a road use permit and special use authorizations for pipeline and power line corridors associated with the Resolution Copper Project.
+This draft record of decision (ROD) documents the Forest Service's decision to authorize uses of NFS land by issuing special use authorizations for pipeline and powerline corridors, road use permits, and a project-specific Forest Plan Amendment associated with the Resolution Copper Project.

-In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, religion, sex, gender identity (including gender expression), sexual orientation, disability, age, marital status, family/parental status, income derived from a public assistance program, political beliefs, or reprisal or retaliation for prior civil rights activity, in any program or activity conducted or funded by USDA (not all bases apply to all programs).
+In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, religion, sex, disability, age, marital status, family/parental status, income derived from a public assistance program, political beliefs, or reprisal or retaliation for prior civil rights activity, in any program or activity conducted or funded by USDA (not all bases apply to all programs).
 Remedies and complaint filing deadlines vary by program or incident.